rokroskar/workflow-run-cleanup-action/README.md

 ## Configuration

+* `DEBUG`: if set to `TRUE` the debug logs will be printed.

-None.
-The action uses the GitHub action environment variables to obtain the workflow name and branch.
+* The action uses the GitHub action environment variables to obtain the workflow name and branch.
 You must, however, set the `GITHUB_TOKEN` environment variable: